egonw/metawinterschool-bigcat/index.md

 data to gene, protein, or metabolite identifiers.

 Please take note of these general tutorials so that you know what information you can find there.
+These more general tutorials may be helpful if the below tutorial is not entirely clear.
 After that, please proceed to the [metabolomics practical](metabolomics.md) for today.